 Big enough to do the 2,200-square-foot job, a 32-inch Lavina grinder was successfully used to expose the floor’s antique aggregate pattern.
-In the 19th century, stone aggregate in concrete mixes was processed differently.
+In the 19th century, they processed stone aggregate in concrete mixes differently.
 Back then the stones were large and round instead of multi-sized and angular like the stones predominantly used today.

 “To get the look we were going for, we had to go with two passes.
 Each with a PCD (a Superabrasive poly-crystalline diamond).
 This was to take off about 1/4 inch,” Dancer says.
 “The deeper we went, the bigger the stones got.”

-All the concrete work was done at night.
+Contactors did all the concrete work at night.
 It was cleaned up each night, so county business could go on the next day.
 In conjunction with the polishing and, patching several areas with Metzer/McGuire’s Rapid Refloor XP.
 “You can’t see any of the patches,” Dancer says.

 The Dancer team not only rendered a handsome floor polished to a satin 400 grit.
 They also solved a pinhole problem.
 Using an extensive grout coat of LS/CS Densifier from Prosoco.
 They followed with a second coat of densifier, L&M Lion Hard, and then finished the job with RetroPlate, a stain guard from Curecrete.